2 Who we are

 Where possible we tailor marketing to you based on your journey history and your chosen marketing preferences.

-The types of communication you receive from us and the way in which we deliver it to you (by email, phone or SMS) will depend on the consent that you have given us.
+The types of communication you receive from us and the way in which we deliver it to you (by email, phone, post or SMS) will depend on the consent that you have given us.

 You have the right to withdraw your consent to our marketing communications at any time.
 This can be done by contacting us at the details below, clicking the unsubscribe link in our emails, or replying STOP to an SMS marketing communication from us.
 You can also manage your marketing preferences by logging into your account at any time.